SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 ``rowHeight`` can be set to the correct value on a single line of code.
-This is more concise than the second example, and removes the need for ``rowHeight`` to be a variable, because its value does not need to be modified within an ``if`` statement (as seen in the second example).
+This is more concise than the second example, and removes the need for ``rowHeight`` to be a variable, because its value does not need to be modified within an ``if`` statement.

 The ternary conditional operator provides an efficient shorthand for deciding which of two expressions to consider.
-The ternary conditional operator should be used with care, however.
+Use the ternary conditional operator with care, however.
-It is very concise, but this conciseness can lead to hard-to-read code if overused.
+Its conciseness can lead to hard-to-read code if overused.
 Avoid combining multiple instances of the ternary conditional operator into one compound statement.

 .. _BasicOperators_RangeOperators: